This post may contain affiliate links. Please read our disclosure policy.

-The big game is coming up, and many of you are probably trying to iron out the food you’ll be serving or bringing along to a Super Bowl party.
-Finger foods always tend to go over well for most types of parties which is why I love these little ham and cheese pinwheels.
+Pinwheel recipes are always a great option for an appetizer or snack that comes together quickly and won’t take much effort.
+Is there anything better than a quick and easy appetizer?
+Finger foods like pinwheels tend to go over well for parties which is why I love these little ham and cheese pinwheels.
 This isn’t much of a “recipe,” but rather a method.
 You can swap out meats and cheeses however you’d like, and use all kinds of tortillas.
 I used sun-dried tomato and garden herb tortillas this time around, but there are so many more options these days.

 - Deli sliced ham or other meats of your choice

-- Cheese (I used white and yellow American)
+- Cheese slices I used white and yellow american

 - 1/2 tsp dill weed